La Junta Indians: Precontact times

-Spanish encounters
+16th century

+By 1500, La Junta people made a distinct style of pottery which archaeologists named La Junta ware.

 The Spanish castaway Alvar Nunez Cabeza de Vaca probably passed through or near La Junta in 1535 on his way to a Spanish settlement.
 He reported encountering "the people of the cows" and said they were "people with the best bodies that we saw and the greatest liveliness."
-These were likely the Jumano, buffalo-hunting Indians who lived further north and east along the Pecos and Concho rivers, and traded and wintered in the La Junta region.
+These were likely the Jumano, bison-hunting Indians who lived further north and east along the Pecos and Concho rivers, and traded and wintered in the La Junta region.
 Cabeza de Vaca described the area as well populated and agricultural, although with little good land.
 The Indians had not planted corn for the previous two years because of drought.
 Cabeza De Vaca noted that they put hot stones in gourds to cook their food.
-They were not described as using pottery; like other nomadic peoples, they found it too heavy to be easily carried.
+The Jumanos were not described as using pottery; like other nomadic peoples, they found it too heavy to be easily carried.
 (The Indians did not adopt horses from the Spanish until the 17th century.)

 In the 1580s, two small Spanish expeditions, that of Chamuscado and Rodriguez and later Antonio de Espejo, passed through La Junta.
 They reported that the men were "handsome" and the women "beautiful," although "naked and barbarous people."
 The Indians lived in low, flat-roofed houses; grew corn, squash and beans; and hunted and fished along the river.
 They gave the Spaniards well-tanned deer and buffalo skins.
 The expeditions' descriptions of La Junta indicated a more settled agricultural people than those described 50 years earlier by Cabeza de Vaca.